Home

 Won men’s intermediate 8+ and women’s championship 4- at BUCS, and gained medals in 5 other BUCS events

-Won Championship Pairs at HWR and contested the final of the Hambleden Pairs Challenge Cup at HRR (in a composite)
+Won Championship Pairs at HWR and contested the final of the Hambleden Pairs Challenge Cup at HRR

 At Women’s Head of the River 5th overall and 2nd in the university category